-Yes.
 CARE advocates as well as the Employee Assistance Program staff are confidential resources that are available to help you.
 Speaking to these resources will not trigger an investigation and personally identifiable information, such as your name, will be kept confidential, consistent with legal requirements.
+You can get help without formally reporting an assault or requesting formal treatment no matter when or where the assault occurred.
+CARE Advocates provide confidential support, consultation and a safe place to talk.
+You can bring a family member, friend or colleague with you.
+The CARE advocate can explain issues related to confidentiality and privilege of information, even when other people are present.

 Your campus CARE advocate can provide immediate confidential support, explain the campus resources available and help you access the ones you want.
 Here are some examples of resources and services:

-- Emotional support, including crisis intervention, long-term counseling, support groups and other resources on and off campus.
+· Emotional support, including crisis intervention, long-term counseling, support groups and other resources on and off campus, whether the assault occurred on or off campus, and regardless of whether you were a UC student at the time.